LiveLike/livelike-docs/docs/Platform/third-party-integrations/segment/sync-segment-audiences-with-livelike-user-groups.md

 * Create your LiveLike group first,
 * Sync it with the desired Segment Audience before adding any users manually.

 This sequence ensures that group membership, IDs, and sync logic are aligned from the start, minimizing rework or data mismatches.

-With Segment-LiveLike syncing in place, audience management becomes automated, allowing teams to focus on building engaging features rather than keeping their tools up to date.
+If you already have an existing audience that you want to backfill into a group, export the audience from Segment as CSV, and then import it into the group.

 <br />